campbe13/JS320-2021/06-JSON-Map/README.md

 # Using JSON  & Map

-Given the following JSON Array, and this [skeletal code](skel) use it to add the content to the DOM as a list or divs & paras or... your choice add an header element "Software Engineers"
+Given the following array of JSON objects, and this [skeletal code](skel) use it to add the content to the DOM as a list or divs & paras or... your choice add an header element "Software Engineers"
 ```JavaScript
 let data =   [